BolunThompson/notes-2/Colleges to Apply To.md

 					Major is accounted for, but not capped
 			EA for merit scholarships
 	High Target:
-		Cooper Union (21k) (3 x 250)
-			Is it a good fit for me bc less CS focus?
-				TODO: Email alumni who went into cs asking about it Would he reccomend it?
-				On the other hand, I could just go into CE Probably apply EE intending to go down the CE track Do a very CS orientated CE track
-				Alternative: General Engineering major and take as many CS clases as possible Maybe I could switch into the major after my first year if I think it's better?
-				TODO: Email Cooper Union admissions office to ask about whether I should apply as EE for CE or GE with CS Quick impression is that it would be best to go into CE, not CS Only apply if CE is still on the table for me
-					Do I like it?
-I might, but I've never tried it.
 		UCI
 			Major: CS
 				It might be easier to get in as CSE, but no data is given and it might be medium hard to transfer (I might be in the engineering school and I would have to transfer to the CS school)